schneider128k/machine_learning_course/README.md

-# machine_learning_course

-CAP 5610 Machine Learning
+# repo for CAP 5610 Machine Learning

-Machine learning course at UCF

 - **Common ML problems, overview of (a) supervised, (b) unsupervised, and (c) reinforcement learning**